Department of Aviation

 AVIA 1013.
 Introduction to Air Traffic Control.3 Credit Hours.

 The purpose of this course is to learn about the air traffic control system from both the pilot and controller's perspectives.
 This course is the first of eight ATC courses required for the Air Traffic Management degree path or ATC minor and a prerequisite for basic air traffic control regulations.
 (F, Sp)

 AVIA 1111.
 Aviation Orientation.1 Credit Hour.

-Prerequisite: must be a declared aviation major.
+Prerequisite: Majors only and departmental permission.
 Required orientation course for all declared Aviation Majors during their first semester.
 Orients students to the department, curriculum, resources, and provides an overview of the various aviation professions.
 Guest lecturers will include departmental instructors covering all aspects of the industry, as well as the advising staff.
 (F)

 AVIA 1113.
 Introduction to Aviation.3 Credit Hours.